vector-of-bool/pmm/README.md

     # Use dds
     [DDS
         # Specify a toolchain.
 Given as the --toolchain argument to `build-deps`.
-        # If not specified, one will be generated automatically.
+        # If not specified, one will be generated automatically based on the
+        # current CMake settings.
         [TOOLCHAIN <toolchain>]
         # Give a path to a catalog json5 file to import before doing dependency
         # resolution.
 If not provided, the user-local catalog will be used.